11. Baking and cooking supplies

 Additionally, “Is Cheap Toothpaste a Bargain or a Bad Idea for Your Teeth?” explains how to spot cheap but high-quality toothpaste.

 When the Orange County Register examined whether cheaper gas really hurts a car’s engine, as advertising sometimes claims, the newspaper found that highly advertised additives don’t matter.

-“Buy the cheapest gas you can get that’s convenient and close,” said Steve Mazor, chief automotive engineer with the Automobile Club of Southern California Automotive Research Center, speaking to the Register.
+“Buy the cheapest gas you can get that’s convenient and close,” Steve Mazor, chief automotive engineer with the Automobile Club of Southern California Automotive Research Center, told the Register.
 Mazor has been testing gas for more than 30 years.

 As long as you’re getting the right octane level for your vehicle, “you might as well use the gas that’s the cheapest,” William Green, a chemical engineering professor at the Massachusetts Institute of Technology, told the newspaper.

 16. Fresh produce

 Prices for fresh produce vary enormously.
 Local, no-brand fruits and vegetables usually are your best bet.
 They don’t have to travel as far to reach your table, so they are likely to be fresher and more flavorful.
 Look for them at farmers markets, independent grocers and farm stands.
 Generic produce found at Trader Joe’s and in big-box stores like Costco is often an excellent deal, too.

 nenetus / Shutterstock.com